 Many years ago now, we catered a Korean wedding.
 I remember meeting with the bride and groom and listening very carefully about the importance of the kimchi being served.
 It had to be “just right”.

 Truth be told I was nervous, I had never made it back then, but the mother of the bride was kind enough to send me her personal kimchi recipe and thankfully I had time to practice it a few times before the big day.

 In the end, they were happy.
 And wherever they are now, I hope they are still.
 I’ve never counted the number of weddings we’ve catered, but every so often a couple pops into my mind, most often when I’m cooking, and I can’t help but give them a little nod and wish them well.

-Some of you may be still be unfamiliar with kimchi even though it’s become highly popular in the last 15 years here in the west.
-It’s basically spicy, fermented cabbage, kind of like the idea of sauerkraut, but with a Korean flavors – garlic, ginger & chilies.
+Some of you may still be unfamiliar with kimchi even though it’s become highly popular in the last 15 years here in the west.
+It’s basically spicy, fermented cabbage, kind of like sauerkraut, but with Korean flavors – garlic, ginger & Korean chilies.
 Kimchi is like the heart and soul of Korean cooking.
 And it’s tasty with so many things!

 But the best thing about Kimchi?
 Kimchi is alive!
 Full of living, healthy good bacteria, or probiotics, that boost immunity, energize the body, and aid digestion, it is believed to fight cancer, lower cholesterol and regulate blood sugar.
 Just google it and see for yourself.

 Now if you are buying kimchi (which is totally fine!) just make sure it is in the refrigerated section of the grocery store (then you know it is alive) and check for preservatives, especially nitrates- stay away from those.
 It is usually fine if it is refrigerated!

 What does Kimchi Taste like?